touraye/ATMInterface/README.md

 ## Setting Up The Schema:

-Below is some MySQL code snippet  that will help you set up your MySQL Database in other to work the App.
+Below are some MySQL code snippet  that will help you set up your MySQL Database for the App to work.